 - Anstey YFC annual tractor run – around Exmoor.

-- Tewkesbury YFC Christmas tractor run
+- Tewkesbury YFC Christmas run

 - Penybont YFC After Dark tractor run